amarcommonmanweb/school_modules/README.md

-module_attendance
+module_X
 =================

-the attendance module ... self sustaining .. but with detachable data source..
+the X module ... self sustaining .. but with detachable data source..